 Managing projects

-The EA manages all the projects that the EA monitors.
-This includes overseeing day-to-day operations in the project management software that the company uses project management software.
+The EA takes project ownership, overseeing day-to-day operations in the company's project management software (Asana, Trello, or ClickUp), scheduling review meetings, tracking deliverable status, and escalating blockers to the executive before they cause delays.
 Related work includes scheduling, conducting review meetings, and getting reports.

 Document drafting